Phone-GWP-group

 Secondly, you can use a perforation to create the marking, similar to printing.
 This method may involve changes to your tooling, however.

-Types of PAP 20 marking
+Types of PAP 20 markings

 Besides the method of applying your PAP 20 markings, the legislation also permits the use of different logo types.

-As such, you have a few options when marking your packs with PAP symbols.
+As such, you have a few options when marking your packs with PAP symbols:

 PAP 20 logo